 Origin Energy and EnergyAustralia supported the Commission's findings that the Abolition proposal could have a beneficial effect on pricing outcomes and participant responses.
-EnergyAustralia believed that the Abolition proposal would require generators in adjacent regions to adopt a more competitive contracting and bidding strategy, resulting in more competitive spot, contract and retail prices.
-Origin Energy suggested that greater competition around each RRN in Victoria and NSW would reduce Snowy Hydro's ability and incentives to influence the market price.
-Origin also suggested that the Abolition proposal would lead to a more competitive contract market, encouraging generators to increase their level of contract cover and, as a result, bid more competitively into the spot market.
+EnergyAustralia believed that the Abolition proposal would require generators in adjacent regions to adopt a more competitive contracting and bidding strategy, resulting in more competitive spot, contract and retail prices.224 Origin Energy suggested that greater competition around each RRN in Victoria and NSW would reduce Snowy Hydro's ability and incentives to influence the market price.225 Origin also suggested that the Abolition proposal would lead to a more competitive contract market, encouraging generators to increase their level of contract cover and, as a result, bid more competitively into the spot market.226

 In general, participants did not comment on the longer-term implications of the Abolition proposal for investment in the NEM.
-ESIPC suggested that the productivity gains from a region boundary change were likely to be modest, with the most material benefits - including improved price discovery and efficient pricing and investment drivers - emerging in the longer term.
-ESIPC expressed concern
+ESIPC suggested that the productivity gains from a region boundary change were likely to be modest, with the most material benefits - including improved price discovery and efficient pricing and investment drivers - emerging in the longer term.227 ESIPC expressed concern that using boundary change as an interim solution may result in perverse investment incentives.228

-&lt;sup>222 Snowy Hydro, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.24.
+222 Snowy Hydro, joint s.99 Abolition; s.95 Southern Generators' Congestion Pricing; and s.95 Split Snowy Region submission, p.24.

-&lt;sup>223 Southern Generators, s.99 Abolition submission; s.95 Southern Generators' Congestion Pricing submission, p.17.
+223 Southern Generators, s.99 Abolition submission; s.95 Southern Generators' Congestion Pricing submission, p.17.